-The program offers a multi-disciplinary approach with its core curriculum firmly based in the lecture and laboratory experiences of foundation courses in Biology, Chemistry, and the Physical Sciences.
-The major also requires courses from the economic and political sciences to introduce the student to the economic and political influences that lend complexity to environmental decision making and the implementation of environmental solutions.
+The program offers a multi-disciplinary approach with its core curriculum firmly based in the lecture and laboratory experiences of foundation courses in Biology, Chemistry, and the Physical Sciences while also introducing the student to the economic and political influences that lend complexity to environmental decision making and the implementation of environmental solutions.

-Students majoring in Environmental Science will select courses with the assistance of a faculty advisor and are required to take a minimum of 6 basic science courses and 8 environmental core courses (see below).
+Students majoring in Environmental Science will select courses with the assistance of a faculty advisor and are required to take a minimum of five basic science courses and eight environmental core courses (see below).
 A research or internship experience is also strongly recommended.
-The program is designed to provide the fundamental background necessary to understand environmental issues, while providing students with the skills to both investigate these issues and to design and implement actions aimed at solving environmental problems.
-Overall, this program enhances students' problem solving abilities, quantitative methods, modeling skills, ability to critically review scientific literature and information, field methods, critical thinking, and communication skills.
-In addition, the program should foster a stronger personal environmental ethic.

 Students majoring in Environmental Science are required to take:

-|Freshman English 103||Freshman English 104|
+|Freshman English 105||Core|

 |Biology 103||Biology 104|